s2t2/tweet-analysis-2020/api/docs/endpoints-v0.md

 ## Top Status Tokens

 Params:
-  + `limit`: the number of top tokens for each community (default: 50, suggested max if you want to remove stopwords: 250)
+  + `limit`: the number of top tokens for each community (default: 50, suggested max: 100)

 Request Examples: